ReconfigureIO/platform/.github/PULL_REQUEST_TEMPLATE.md

     Are things named in such a way that a domain expert can find them?

 - [ ] Does it introduce non-domain concepts?
-    What does the user of this need to learn outside of our domain in order to use this? e.g. exporting Lens instead of a function
+    What does the user of this need to learn outside of our domain in order to use this?

 Testing
 -------